samwell-ho/openpgp-ca/doc/src/bridging.md

 users (or rather, their software) in the same organization to authenticate each other's keys.
 It is also possible for OpenPGP CA admins to connect their organizations so that any user at one organization can authenticate the OpenPGP keys of users at the other organization and vice versa.
-This is done by creating a so-called bridge between the two OpenPGP CA instances.
+We call this type of setup a bridge between two OpenPGP CA instances.

 A bridge should only be created when the CA admins at both organizations are satisfied that the other admin is following good